-Canada Lands Company Limited ("CLCL" or the "Company") is an agent Crown corporation and its sole shareholder is the Government of Canada.
+Canada Lands Company Limited ("CLCL") is an agent Crown corporation and its sole shareholder is the Government of Canada.
 Originally named Public Works Lands Company Limited, CLCL was incorporated under the Companies Act in 1956 and was continued under the Canada Business Corporations Act.
 It is listed as a parent Crown corporation in Part I of Schedule III to the Financial Administration Act ("FAA").

-CLCL is the parent company of Canada Lands Company CLC Limited ("CLC"), Parc Downsview Park Inc. ("PDP") and the Old Port of Montréal Corporation Inc. ("OPMC"), collectively referred to as the CLCL subsidiaries.
+CLCL is the parent company of Canada Lands Company CLC Limited ("CLC"), Parc Downsview Park Inc. ("PDP") and Old Port of Montreal Corporation Inc. ("OPMC"), collectively referred to as the CLCL subsidiaries.

-CLCL conducts its real estate business operations through CLC and PDP's development lands ("Downsview Lands"), two of its wholly owned subsidiaries.
+CLCL conducts its real estate business operations through CLC and, two of its wholly owned subsidiaries.
 CLCL's objective is to carry out a commercially oriented and orderly disposal program of certain former real properties of the Government of Canada ("Government") and the management of certain select properties.
-CLCL conducts its attractions business operations through Canada's National Tower ("CN Tower"), the Montréal Science Centre ("MSC"), the park owned by PDP ("Downsview Park") and OPMC.
+CLCL conducts its attractions business operations through Canada's National Tower ("CN Tower"), the Montréal Science Centre ("MSC"), the park owned by PDP ("Downsview Park") and the Old Port of Montréal ("OPM").